NouraAhmed09/CCSW-325/README.md

 Raghad Khaled Alzahrani
 ID: 2112245
-/Issue: incomplate comment and not clear explanations /Solution: add coments throughout the code and provide explanations for each section /Issue: variables names not  descrptive
+/Issue: variables names not  descrptive
 /Solution: renamed and improve variables to be easier to understand
 ==================================